+Melissa’s prior government experience provides her with invaluable insight into the decision-making processes involved in trade cases.
 Prior to joining Kelley Drye, Melissa served as an attorney advisor to the Office of the Chief Counsel for Trade Enforcement & Compliance at the United States Department of Commerce.
-In that capacity, she drafted petitions, motions, briefs, and other written submissions in cases before the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit, and the WTO Dispute Settlement Body.
+In that capacity, she drafted petitions, motions, briefs, and other written submissions in cases before the Court of International Trade, the Court of Appeals for the Federal Circuit, and the WTO Dispute Settlement Body.
 She has extensive experience dealing with the domestic implementation of WTO decisions pursuant to Sections 123 and 129 of the Uruguay Round Agreements Act.
 Melissa also advised department officials on administrative law, judicial precedent, agency regulations and practice, and customs liquidation issues in antidumping and countervailing duty investigations, reviews, and other administrative proceedings.
 She has experience dealing with matters concerning foreign trade zones, the regulatory rulemaking process, and proceedings concerning scope and circumvention of antidumping and countervailing duty orders.

 Catholic University Law alumni mentor

-Assisted in antidumping and countervailing duty investigations and five year “sunset” reviews before the U.S. Department of Commerce and the U.S. International Trade Commission on behalf of domestic producers of carbon and stainless steel products.
+Assisted in antidumping and countervailing duty investigations and five year “sunset” reviews before the U.S. Department of Commerce and the U.S. International Trade Commission on behalf of domestic producers of various steel products, aluminum products, textiles, agricultural products, and power grid products.

-Worked on the appeals of administrative determinations on behalf of various domestic producers before the U.S. Court of International Trade.
+Worked on the appeals of agency determinations on behalf of various domestic producers before the U.S. Court of International Trade.

 Worked on implementation proceeding of WTO dispute before the U.S. Department of Commerce conducted under Section 129 of the Uruguay Round Agreements Act.

-Assisted in the representation of a domestic steel producer in circumvention proceeding before the U.S. Department of Commerce.
+Assisted in the representation of various domestic producers in scope and circumvention proceedings before the U.S. Department of Commerce.

 On behalf of an international manufacturing company, assisted in the development of compliance materials regarding export control regulations under the U.S. Department of Commerce’s Bureau of Industry and Security (BIS) and the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC).